umbraco/UmbracoDocs/11/umbraco-cms/reference/templating/modelsbuilder/understand-and-extend.md

 ### IModelsGenerator

 As of Umbraco 11.4, the IModelsGenerator interface has been added.
-The interface manipulates how to Models Builder works, allowing you to extend the different features.
+If you want to customize how the models are generated, you can make your own implementation of the `IModelsGenerator` interface, and then overwrite the Umbraco implementation with dependency injection.

 The interface can be accessed via `Infrastructure.ModelsBuilder.Building.ModelsGenerator`.